Austrian National Library: Manuscripts and rare books

 Dating from the 4th century CE to the present, this collection includes antique, medieval and modern manuscripts from almost every literate culture.
-Notable items in the collection include the Vienna Dioscurides, which was inscribed on UNESCO's Memory of the World Programme Register in 1997 in recognition of its world significance and outstanding universal value.
+Notable items in the collection include the 7th century Notitia ecclesiarum urbis Romae and the Vienna Dioscurides, the latter of which was inscribed on UNESCO's Memory of the World Programme Register in 1997 in recognition of its world significance and outstanding universal value.

 Map collection and Globe Museum

 The map collection includes maps back to the 16th century and it has existed since 1905.
 After the First World War, the collection of the Habsburgs was taken over, designated as the Habsburg "Family Estate Library" (Familien-Fideikommiss-Bibliothek).

 The map collection includes the Globe Museum, containing over 380 globes, some dating back to the 16th century.
 It is the world's only public globe museum, and has been in existence since 1956.
 The principal part of the Globe Museum's inventory consists of globes which existed before 1850.
 There is also technical literature in the collection, plus similar instruments, such as armillary spheres.

-The map collection also includes the 17th century Atlas Blaeu-Van der Hem, a 50-volume set that consists of more than 2,400 maps, prints, and drawings.
+The map collection also includes the 17th-century Atlas Blaeu-Van der Hem, a 50-volume set that consists of more than 2,400 maps, prints, and drawings.
 Considered the most beautiful and most remarkable atlas ever composed, it includes four volumes of manuscript maps and topographical drawings originally made for the Dutch East India Company (VOC).
 It was inscribed on UNESCO's Memory of the World Programme Register in 2003.